 Intimidated, I did.
 But not before invoking my off-the-record privilege.
 They listened, laughed, and swore to protect their source.

 The next day, I had an uneasy feeling that I was being stared at and talked about by students and teachers alike.
 This was confirmed when the Boca High “yearbook girls” – the staff was mostly female, also a stereotype of the era – deigned to speak with me for maybe the first time ever.

-When I walked up to Doris at lunchtime, she was with her friends, and they all leered at me.
+When I walked up to Dori at lunchtime, she was with her friends, and they all leered at me.
 I don’t remember what I said, but I recall stuttering.
 I must’ve been disarmingly awkward, because they all slowly smiled.
-Doris told me to swing by her room that evening so we could “go somewhere and talk.”
+Dori told me to swing by her room that evening so we could “go somewhere and talk.”

 No pain, no game

 Dori and I went on two dates afterward.
 But when she tried mounting me in a movie theater, I realized I wasn’t daring enough for her.
 We broke up two weeks after the FSPA convention.

 I graduated high school, and on the eve of driving to the University of Florida, I had sex with a girl I’d met at The Predator – beginning a decade of on-and-off hooking up.
 It was notable as the first time I had pain-free sex.
 Until that moment, I wasn’t sure if my sex life would kill me.

 At UF, I briefly dated three women who had nothing to do with journalism.
 But from then on, every sexual encounter was either with a journalist or someone I met through journalism.

 During my sophomore year, I began working at The Alligator, UF’s independent student newspaper.
 I dated four women in my five years there.
 All of them broke up with me, but one became a lifelong friend.